Clockers (film): Plot

-As Strike walks to his car, he sees Errol sitting on his car, deducing that Errol is there to kill him.
-Strike hides behind a fence, but a younger boy who admired Strike, Tyrone (Pee Wee Love), rides up to Errol on a bike and shoots him dead with Strike's gun.
+As Strike leaves his apartment, he sees Errol camped outside of his car with a gun.
+Strike deduces that Errol is there to kill him and hides.
+A younger boy who admires Strike, Tyrone, rides up to Errol on a bike and shoots him dead with Strike's gun.
 Later, Tyrone is taken into custody.
-With Rocco, Tyrone's mother (Regina Taylor) and Andre listening, Tyrone confesses that he got the gun from Strike.
+With Rocco, Tyrone's mother and Andre listening, Tyrone confesses that he got the gun from Strike.
 Andre storms out of the interrogation room and proceeds to look for Strike.

 Andre angrily beats Strike in front of the whole project, and with a gun threatens the onlooking bystanders to stay back.
 As Andre threatens to kill Strike if he ever talks to or even looks at the young boy again, Rodney pulls up, which leads to Strike jumping in his own car and driving to the precinct, with Rodney following.
-Strike runs into Rocco, who now has an arrest warrant for Strike, and runs into the precinct just as Rodney pulls up.
+Strike runs into Rocco, who now has an arrest warrant for Strike, and runs into the precinct just as Rodney arrives.

 Rocco tries to intimidate Strike into confessing to the murder, but he loses his composure when Strike continues to change his story.
 When Rocco grabs Strike and throws him against the wall, Strike's mother walks in with Mazilli and Victor's wife.
 She advises Rocco that Victor confessed to the murder immediately when he got home, and how Victor was physically unable to leave his bed.
 Strike asks his mom what happened to the bail money he gave Victor's wife, which leads to Strike's mother angrily throwing the money in Strike's face.

 Meanwhile, Rodney proceeds to damage Strike's car, going as far as breaking the windows, damaging the doors and urinating in the car.
 Left with no other options and unable to go home, Strike asks Rocco to drive him to Penn Station.

-As they are sitting in a car, Rocco threatens Strike that if he ever sees him again he will arrest him, let Andre beat him down again, then arrest Rodney on the same charges and make sure that Rodney and Strike share a cell and a bed in prison.
-Strike boards a train and leaves town.
-While Tyrone is playing inside his apartment with the train set that Strike gave him, outside the apartment, Rocco and Mazilli respond to the homicide of Scientific, one of the guys in Strike's old crew.
-The film ends with a shot of Strike looking outward on a moving train, apparently far away from the city.
+In a car, Rocco threatens to arrest Strike, then arrest Rodney on the same charges and ensure that Rodney and Strike share a cell and a bed in prison.
+Strike leaves town by train.
+While Tyrone is playing inside his apartment with the train set that Strike gave him, Rocco and Mazilli respond to the homicide of clocker Scientific.
+Victor is released from custody.